 Am I part of the problem…

-You might be well aware that throughout any given day, there are times when New Zealand’s overall electricity use is lower or higher.
+You might be well aware that throughout the year (during the different seasons), and on any given day, there are times when New Zealand’s overall electricity use is lower or higher.
 It mostly boils down to supply and demand.

 When demand for electricity is lower, it means collectively we’re using less.
-You might hear those times referred to as ‘off peak’, because they tend to be times throughout the day or night when most people are at work or asleep.
+You might hear those times referred to as ‘off peak’, because they tend to be times throughout the day or night when most people are at work or asleep, and we often use less power during the summer months when it’s warmer.
 When demand is low, our sustainable generators (like wind and hydro) are more likely to be able to supply what is needed.
 Remember, wind and hydro create no carbon emissions, so when they’re used to generate our electricity, the mix is nice and clean.

-Demand for electricity is usually higher at certain times of the day when we’re all at home with the lights on, having showers, watching tv, blow drying our hair and making splendour with our Automatic Mini Donut Factories.
+But demand for electricity is usually higher at certain times of the year, like during those dark and chilly winter months, and at certain times of the day, when we’re all at home with the lights on, having showers, watching tv, blow drying our hair and making splendour with our Automatic Mini Donut Factories.
 The increase in use naturally means that the supply of electricity is under more pressure than it would be if less people were using it.

 During periods of high demand, sometimes those clean forms of generation – like wind and hydro – reach their maximum capacity.
-That basically means that they can’t produce enough energy to meet demand, and in those instances, to ensure that we don’t run out of power, the reserve generators kick in.
+That basically means that they can’t produce enough energy to meet demand (or they fall short, in instances like a Dry Winter), and on those occasions, to ensure that we don’t run out of power, the reserve generators kick in.
 Our reserve generators are all powered by fossil fuels (coal or gas) or diesel, and as we all now know, these forms of generation create loads of carbon emissions.
 When we reach the stage where we have to use back-up generation, we’re effectively adding more carbon emissions to the atmosphere, and doing more damage to our environment.

 … or part of the solution?